QuentinRa/intellij-ocaml/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

-This plugin is based on/explicitly using [ReasonML](https://github.com/giraud/reasonml-idea-plugin), but **I'm tuning it for my personal use**. **I'm not planning to maintain this repository**, so you should work on the original plugin.
+This plugin is based on/explicitly using [ReasonML](https://github.com/giraud/reasonml-idea-plugin), but **I'm tuning it for my personal use** ("basically, it's my playground"). **I'm not planning to maintain this repository**, so you should improve the original plugin.

-> **Created on**: Windows 10/11 for IntelliJ<br>
+> **Tested on**: Windows 10/11 on IntelliJ<br>
-> **Goal**: easy to install, complete, compatible in minor IDE, OCaml only.
-Use WSL+opam on Windows.
-Drop support for Dune, Esy, Reason, Bs, etc. (everything that was supported in the original plugin that was making the code hard for me to get started...).
+> **Goal**: Easy to install, Complete, Compatible with minor IDE, OCaml only.
+Using WSL+opam on Windows.
+Dropping support for Dune, Esy, Reason, Bs, etc. (everything that was supported in the original plugin that was making the code hard for me to get started...).

+Improvements that I made in the original plugin:

+* [x] adding basic spellchecking
+* [x] adding file templates

 <hr>